hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    The OpenDNSSEC configuration checking utility will alert the user about nsec3 iteration values larger than 100.

+C.2.
+PowerDNS

+   PowerDNS 4.5.2 changed the default value of nsec3-max-iterations to 150.

 Authors' Addresses

    Wes Hardaker